M64GitHub/sidekick/README.md

 Commandline SID sound Effects player

-`sidekick` is mainly intended to be a command line SID utility for directly playing back SID sound effects.
+`sidekick` is a command line SID utility for directly playing back SID sound effects or full tunes.
 It also can be used as a nifty modular SID debug or visualisation utility, and for cross platform audio development.
  - Enhance your shell scripts with audio notification sounds like a SID kick-drum or a nice arpeggio
  - Have a possibility to test your various sound ideas immediately without a Commodore64
  - Listen to/test/modify SID-Wizard Instruments quickly, debug hardrestart issues, test sync modes, etc ...